jbcodeforce/redpanda-studies/readme.md

      * election timeout (150ms to 300ms) is the amount of time a follower waits until becoming a candidate.
 Once it votes for itself, it sends Request Vote messages to other nodes.
      * Heartbeat timeout, controls how often Append Entry messages are sent to followers.
 Data received from external clients are carried in the Append Entry messages.

   * Raft can stay consistent in the face of network partitions

-Is is C++ based.
+* It is C++ implemented.

-It supports WASM ([WebAssembly](https://webassembly.org/)) engine to do inline message transformation between topics via uploading WASM script.
+* It supports WASM ([WebAssembly](https://webassembly.org/)) engine to do inline message transformation between topics via uploading WASM script.
 The Kafka Stream pattern of *consume - process - produce* is using network communication that is not efficient.
+* For fraud tolerance, Red Panda is easier to manage as it support a single fault domain, with just one distributed system protocol, while Kafka with Zookeeper and the in-synch protocol has two fault domains, two consensus protocols, which complexifies the problem investigation and the recovery.

-Shadow indexing feature helps to upload the append log to long persistence storage like s3, COS with indexing.
+* Shadow indexing feature helps to upload the append log to long persistence storage like s3, COS with indexing.
 No need for mirror maker.
 Ask s3 to do replication between DCs, but index is also copied, so historical access is kept.
-RedPanda guarantee the access and encapsulate that, still using Kafka API.
+RedPanda guarantees the access and encapsulates that, still using Kafka API.
 Super cheap using s3 replication.
+* Use the Seastar framework: supports async programming model via futures and promises.
+Thread-per-core architecture elinates global locks and minimizes I/O blocking, reducing context switching costs.
+* Direct I/O management done by red panda, uses in memory object cache, save to disk after each batch of records.
+A portion of the memory can be allocated to historical records and portion for fresh written records.

 Focus is the company who are doing large scale data streaming without data loss.

 ## The Kafka API